 - modifying the disease course by taking FDA-approved medications to reduce the frequency and severity of attacks

-- treating attacks (this often involves using corticosteroids to reduce inflammation and limit damage to the central nervous system)
+- treating attacks, which often involves using corticosteroids to reduce inflammation and limit damage to the central nervous system

 - managing symptoms using different medications and therapies